huggingface/blog/fine-tune-whisper.md

 or silence).
 Samples longer than 30s are truncated to 30s.
 Since all elements in the batch are padded/truncated to a maximum length in the input space, we don't require an attention mask when forwarding the audio inputs to the Whisper model.
-Whisper is unique in this regard: with most audio models, you can expect to provide an attention mask that details where sequences have been padded, and thus where they should be ignored in the self-attention mechanism.
+Whisper is unique in this regard - with most audio models, you can expect to provide an attention mask that details where sequences have been padded, and thus where they should be ignored in the self-attention mechanism.
 Whisper is trained to operate without an attention mask and infer directly from the speech signals where to ignore the inputs.